iver-wharf/wharf-notes/wharf-sucks.md

   features is so close to empty and quality in its infrastructure is close to zero.

+  > In our defence, there has only been a fraction of that time where anyone
+  > worked full time on Wharf.

 - Convoluted to deploy.
 It's a horrible experience trying to deploy Wharf.

+  > It's easier now since the release of wharf-helm v1 <https://github.com/iver-wharf/wharf-helm/blob/master/charts/wharf-helm/README.md>,
+  > but the Jenkins dependency is still obstructing the one-command-install.

 - Logs are stored in a table inside the database instead of on disk.